-- 23. The socio-economic impacts of these activities will be mainly positive and related to the improvement of the quality and standard of living of the rural population in the project villages.
+- 24. The socio-economic impacts of these activities will be mainly positive and related to the improvement of the quality and standard of living of the rural population in the project villages.
 However, civil works implementation could result in various adverse environmental and social impacts.
 Environmental impacts could include: (a) increased environmental pollution with waste, noise, dust, exhaust gases from fuel combustion products; (b) health and safety hazards and other problems resulting from construction activities; (c) increased contamination of groundwater and surface water as a result of inadequate avoidance and mitigation measures; (c) soil degradation and pollution; and (d) threats to human health as a result of improper handling of heavy machinery during construction activities.
-On the social front, the key impact relates to the fact that some activities will require 'lands', which could lead to temporary/ permanent physical and economic displacement as well as restrictions on access. - 24.
+On the social front, the key impact relates to the fact that some activities will require 'lands', which could lead to temporary/ permanent physical and economic displacement as well as restrictions on access. - 25.
 As the lands are required, the project needs to draw a strategy and implementation action plan to secure lands.
 Two broad methods of securing lands the project envisages are: (i) voluntary donations; and (ii) involuntary acquisitions.
 Former is traditionally a well accepted practice in any community led initiative as the communities decide on the activities to be taken up under the project.
 Yet, the project has drawn several Dos and Don'ts to ensure that donations are indeed 'voluntary' and that donor is not affected adversely as a result of parting of lands.
-Involuntary land acquisitions, however, requires much more focused and planned attention as it could result in economic and/ or physical displacement7 and consequently several adverse impacts. - 25.
-The project is expected to prepare mostly Abbreviated Resettlement Action Plans (ARAPs), as economic displacement is likely to affect 200 or fewer project-affected people (PAPs), or, if more than 200 PAPs, affect less than 10 percent of their land and involve no physical relocation.
-The socio-economic data and analysis in the the qishloq community development plans will suffice in terms of a baseline for social risk and impacts.
-The project will not finance activities which lead to the permanent physical displacement of PAPs.
+Involuntary land acquisitions, however, requires much more focused and planned attention as it could result in economic and/ or physical displacement7 and consequently several adverse impacts.
+Towards mitigating the adverse impacts, Social Impact Assessments (SIA), following environmental and social screening, will be undertaken in respect of each subproject to determine the magnitude of displacement and prospective losses, identify vulnerable groups for targeting, ascertain the costs of resettlement, and prepare a resettlement action plan (RAP) for implementation. - 26.
+However, preparing RAPs at appraisal is not possible as the project is expected to have several subprojects which will become known only during the implementation phase.
+While the broad category of activities/ impacts is foreseen, exact magnitudes can become known only after detailed designing of the subprojects are made.
+Hence, towards preparing a RAP, project preparation has developed a Resettlement Policy Framework (RPF).
+The key objective of the Resettlement Policy Framework is to provide a framework to appropriately identify, address and mitigate adverse socioeconomic impacts that may occur due to the implementation of subprojects that involve the involuntary acquisition of land and the subsequent resettlement of affected families. - 27.
+The RPF also serves the following specific purposes:

 7 The project will not finance any activities which entail permanent physical displacement.
-So, by displacement, it is implied either temporary physical displacement and/or temporary or permanent economic displacement.
+So, by displacement, it is implied either temporary physical displacement and/or economic displacement.